societe-generale/spintest/README.md

 ### Run the tasks one by one

-You can also go further to control the flow of the task execution.
-It can be useful to perform other actions between tasks (clean up, external settings, ...)
+It is also possible to further control the flow of the task execution to perform additional actions between tasks ( clean up / additional settings / ... )

 ```python